-BAF has collaborated with New Plymouth Injury Safe (NpIS), Taranaki District Health Board, ACC, Tui Ora and WITT to create the Taranaki Alcohol Harm Reduction Group (TAHRG).
-The group received funding from the Health Promotion Agency (HPA) to deliver a pilot programme that aims to work with the whanau and caregivers of intermediate children to raise awareness about the benefits of delaying consumption of alcohol.
+BAF has collaborated with New Plymouth Injury Safe (NPiS), Taranaki District Health Board, ACC, Tui Ora and WITT to create the Transforming Attitudes Towards Alcohol (TATA).
+Last year the group received funding from the Health Promotion Agency (HPA) to deliver a pilot programme that worked with the whanau and caregivers of intermediate children to raise awareness about the benefits of delaying consumption of alcohol.

 ‘Many parents wanting to support their teens think that they can teach them to drink safely by giving them alcohol and watching over them.
 Although this is well-intended and commonly believed, many studies now show that parent approval of any level of drinking and parents supplying alcohol is linked to worse, not better outcomes’.

-TAHRG is working with five schools around the New Plymouth District raising awareness of the benefits of delaying alcohol.
-We are holding free events for the participating schools with well-known speaker Nigel Latta who will deliver the key messages to those attending.
-TAHRG will then work in facilitated focus groups with parents/caregivers to co-design support strategies and identify communication that would be useful for whanau to delay the onset of alcohol consumption to youth.
+TATA worked with five schools around the New Plymouth District raising awareness of the benefits of delaying alcohol.
+Holding free events for the participating schools with well-known speaker Nigel Latta who delivered the key messages to those attending.
+TATA then worked facilitating focus groups with parents/caregivers to co-design support strategies and identify communication that would be useful for whanau to delay the onset of alcohol consumption to youth.

 To find out more please contact: Corryn Pryce-Baxter, Programme Development Manager at email@example.com